nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 #### About this feature

-The mark feature allows users to mark a specific student to be present in a specific tutorial in the app.
+The mark present feature allows users to mark a specific student to be present in a specific tutorial in the app.

 This feature builds upon the current design of Student and ClassDetails.